QuantaFab Technologies

 Raman Spectroscopy

-Raman spectroscopy is a non-destructive optical technique that probes the vibrational modes of a material by measuring the inelastic scattering of monochromatic light, typically from a laser.
-It provides chemical and structural information, including molecular composition, crystal quality, and stress or strain in materials.
-Widely used in
+Raman spectroscopy, a non-destructive optical technique, probes the vibrational modes of materials by measuring the inelastic scattering of monochromatic light, typically from a laser.
+This powerful method provides essential chemical and structural information, including molecular composition, crystal quality, and insights into stress or

 Optical Imaging